 IV.
 TENNIS AND PICKLEBALL COURT USE

 - Tennis courts are open to residents and their guests only.
 Courts are to be used for tennis and pickle ball only.
 All other activities are not allowed.

 - Guests must be accompanied by a resident at all times.

 - Only proper tennis court footwear is allowed on the tennis courts.

 - The cost of damage caused by black-soled sneakers, or any other means, will be assessed to the units that individuals represent as determined by the Directors.

 - Playing barefoot is not allowed.

 - No one shall walk through the tennis court area at any time, other than when playing tennis.

 - Gates on each side shall be kept closed.

 - Pets are never allowed in the fenced-in tennis court area.

 - During periods of continuous activity, play is limited to one hour, on an honor system.

 - Use of the tennis courts shall be with proper tennis etiquette.

 V. TRASH REQUIREMENTS

-- All trash must be properly secured in trash bags and deposited in sheds.
+- All trash must be properly secured in trash bags and deposited in dumpsters.
 Do not place loose trash in dumpsters.
 Pet waste MUST be bagged.
-Except for broken down cardboard boxes, everything placed in the rubbish shed MUST be bagged.
+Except for broken down cardboard boxes, everything placed in the dumpsters must be bagged.